Tuesday, October 19 2021, 7:00 – 9:00 pm

 Meeting hosted by Zoom

-Present: John Keating, Peter Norman, Mary Anne Quance, Rosa Cordiano, Linda DiGiorgio, Margaret Smith, Harry Lay, Richard Cavanaugh, Ashley Da Silva (MPP Marit Stiles’ office), Alex Keys (MP Julie Dzerowicz’s office)
+Present: John Keating, Peter Norman, Mary Anne Quance, Rosa Cordiano, Linda DeGiorgio, Margaret Smith, Harry Lay, Richard Cavanaugh, Ashley Da Silva (MPP Marit Stiles’ office), Alex Keys (MP Julie Dzerowicz’s office).

 Regrets: Beth Marcilio

 - Alex Keys reported that Davenport MP Julie Dzerowicz is gearing up for a new session of Parliament following a closely fought election.

 2 – Projects and events

 - Update on OCI dog posters – Brigid reported that the problem of dogs on the playing field at Oakwood Collegiate has still not been solved.
 The school does not allow dogs on the field because of problems with feces, digging up the grass and chasing children, but many dog owners continue to ignore the rules.
 She says some dog owners go as far as claiming they have permission from the principal and Councillor Ana Bailão to use the field, even though this is not true.